VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/UserGuide.md

 ## Can't download ETCARS from installer

 On Windows 7 you could encounter an error during ETCARS download from VTRPC installer.
-If this happens, download and install ETCARS separately from [ETCARS official site](https://etcars.menzelstudios.com/) .
-Then restart VTRPC installer without download and install ETCARS.
+If this happens, download and install ETCARS separately from [ETCARS official site](https://myalpha.menzelstudios.com/) .
+Then restart VT-RPC installer without download and install ETCARS.

 ## My Rich Presence isn't updating